 The food: Food trucks or bring your own.

 The space: Family and dog-friendly.
-Has a DISC GOLF COURSE behind the brewery - Trinity Disc Golf Course, 9 holes, free to play (bring your own discs or buy there).
+Has a DISC GOLF COURSE behind the brewery - Trinity Disc Golf Course, 18 holes, free to play (bring your own discs or borrow a pair of loaner discs inside the taproom).
 This makes it unique.

 Good for: Day at Carolina Beach, disc golf, families.
 Play disc golf, drink beer, solid combo.